Our Approach to Responsible Mining

 Senior Management

 Our senior management team in Vancouver works closely with management teams in each of our operating jurisdictions, providing a clear line of sight to each operation.
-Ultimately, accountability for social, environmental, and health and safety performance rests with our President & Chief Executive Officer (CEO) while the Executive Vice President (EVP) & Chief Strategy Officer (CSO), and EVP & Chief Operating Officer (COO) have oversight at the corporate level.
+Ultimately, accountability for social, environmental, and health and safety performance rests with our President & Chief Executive Officer (CEO) while the Executive Vice President & Chief Operating Officer (EVP & COO) have oversight at the corporate level.
 In addition to frequent site visits, our senior management team aims for open communication and appropriate oversight through regular reporting on sustainability related matters, including health and safety, environmental and social performance, from Mine General Managers and Country Vice Presidents & General Managers.

 More information on Eldorado’s senior management team is available at: